Ignacio López Rayón: Battles after Hidalgo's death

 Once in Zacatecas, Rayón spent most of the time with his army, training, getting uniforms and improving his war techniques.

-Rayón chose to move to Aguascalientes because a big Spanish army was going to Zacatecas.
+Rayón chose to move to Aguascalientes because a big Spanish army was coming to Zacatecas.
 While Rayón's army was traveling, Colonel Miguel Emparan intercepted them, but Rayón won and kept moving toward the Intendancy of Valladolid.
-On May 3, close to La Piedad, the battle of El Maguey took place.
+On May 3, close to La Piedad, the Battle of El Maguey took place.
 Rayón lost the battle and his resources.
 In La Piedad he tried to get more resources and move out to Zamora.
 Here he organized some troops and sent them with Torres to Pátzcuaro.
 Torres was attacked in the Tinaja Hill.
 Rayón went to help him and they both won the battle against the Spanish army.

 Rayón tried to attack Valladolid (today's Morelia) but because the Spanish received reinforcements he ceased the attack.
-He went to Tiripitio to change the war flow; from this very moment he began the group war.
-He sent Torres to Pátzcuaro and Uruapan, Navarrete to Zacapu, Mariano Caneiga to Panindícuaro and Muñiz to Tacámbaro.
+He went to Tiripetío to change the course of the war.
+Here he distributed his forces, starting a guerrilla war.
+He sent Torres to Pátzcuaro and Uruapan, Navarrete to Zacapu, Mariano Caneiga to Panindícuaro and Manuel Muñiz to Tacámbaro.
 Rayón went to Zitacuaro to prepare the defense.
 Emparan left Maravatío to attack Zitacuaro on June 22.
 Rayón had fewer men than Emparan but better artillery.
 Rayón's army attracted the attackers to town.
 Close to the artillery range, the battle lasted the whole day.
 The Spanish could not take the town, with heavy losses for both armies.

 Zitacuaro Council and the Constitutional Elements

 Rayón conceived the idea of creating a central government to unify the independence leaders.
 He wrote a letter to Jose Maria Morelos y Pavon; Morelos agreed to become a member of the group and sent José Sixto Verduzco in his representation.

 From August 19 to 21, Rayón, José María Liceaga, Joaquín López, José Sixto Verduzco and others created the Supreme National American Meeting.
 Rayón was the president.
-They created the first revolutionary newspaper, the Ilustrador Nacional edited by Andrés Quintana Roo and José María Cos.
+They created the first revolutionary newspaper, the El Ilustrador Nacional edited by Andrés Quintana Roo and José María Cos.
 Because the importance of Rayón, the Spanish sent an assassin J. Arnoldo but he failed and was killed.

 On January 1, 1812, Zitacuaro was attacked by general Félix María Calleja.
 The revolutionary army resisted a long time.
 Finally Calleja saw that taking the city was hard and changed his plan and left it.
 While Calleja was leaving the revolutionary army also left Zitacuaro.
-Calleja was too far from Zitacuaro to catch the revolutionary leaders.
-When Calleja knew that the city was open he took it.
+Calleja was now too far from Zitacuaro to intercept the revolutionary leaders.
+When Calleja knew that the city was open, he occupied it.

-After the Zitacuaro events Rayón took part with José María Morelos in the first National Congress at Chilpancingo.
+After the Zitacuaro events, Rayón took part with José María Morelos in the first National Congress at Chilpancingo.

-Four years later, he was arrested by Nicolás Bravo for refusing to acknowledge the Jaulilla Council and sent to prison until 1820.
+Four years later, he was arrested by Nicolás Bravo and sent to prison until 1820.